 July xx, 20xx

 Students may enroll in either weeklong session or both of them.

 Check-in is at 4 p.m. on Sunday.
 On Friday afternoons, families will have an opportunity to see all that students accomplished during the week.
 (Extended pickup on Saturday will be available for families unable to arrive on a Friday.)

 Noon–1:00 pm: Lunch

 Students stay in an Allegheny College residence hall on one of the most historic and beautiful college campuses in the country.

 Allegheny College is perched on a hill overlooking Meadville, a community that offers the history and natural beauty of northwestern Pennsylvania.
 Allegheny is set in a region that provides a wide range of activities and outdoor opportunities.
 Explore our Visitor’s Center to learn more.

 College can be hard work, but it’s not all hard work.
-The Summer Academy includes plenty of opportunities to relax and unwind indoors and outside — from movies and guest presentations to hiking, swimming, and activities in Allegheny’s athletic center and game room.
+The Summer Academy includes a range of fun opportunities for career exploration and relaxation, such as guest presentations, hiking, swimming, and other activities.